 Preventing Childhood Lead Poisoning

 Make sure your home does not expose children to lead.
-Keep children away from cracked, peeling, and chalking paint.
+Keep children away from cracking, peeling and chalking paint.

 - Hire only EPA Certified Contractors when doing home renovations in pre-1978 structures.
 Contractors who perform home improvement activities in housing built prior to 1978 are required to be certified in accordance with the EPA Renovation, Repair, and Painting (RRP) rule.

-- Visit the U.S. EPA to locate an EPA Certified Firm in your area.
-EPA Certified Contractors are required to provide you a copy of the EPA booklet "Renovate Right".
+- Visit the U.S. EPA to locate an EPA-certified firm in your area.
+EPA-certified contractors are required to provide you with a copy of the EPA booklet "Renovate Right."

 - If you plan on doing your own home renovation, first learn how to do the work correctly so you don't contaminate yourself or your household.
 Download a free copy of "Don't Spread Lead" in English, Spanish or Vietnamese.